Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 We begin with a regression task focused on function fitting.
 Previous studies have demonstrated that KANs outperform MLPs in various regression problems, including multivariate function fitting and solving partial differential equations (PDEs) \citep{liu2024kan, liu2024kan20kolmogorovarnoldnetworks}.
 In particular, KANs have shown strong performance in symbolic expression recovery \citep{yu2024kanmlpfairercomparison, liu2024kan20kolmogorovarnoldnetworks}.
 To investigate the robustness of QKAN and its potential for real-world applications, we prepare a regression dataset with added noise in both training and testing labels.

 We start with heuristic function fitting, where the hidden layers and hidden nodes are manually specified.
-As a simple example, we consider fitting the function $f(x)=J_0(20x)$, where $J_0$ is a Bessel function that $J_0(x)={\sin{(x)}}/{x}$, using QKAN and KAN with a heuristic QKAN (KAN) shape $\left[1,1\right]$.
+As a simple example, we consider fitting the function $f(x)=J_0(20x)$, where $J_0$ is the Bessel function of the first kind, using QKAN and KAN with a heuristic QKAN (KAN) shape $\left[1,1\right]$.
 The training label is subject to a Gaussian error with a standard deviation of 0.1.
 The results are shown in \cref{fig:noise-plot}, where QKAN yields a smoother approximation to the noisy data, while KAN captures more localized features, which in this case correspond to the noise.

-To further assess model performance, we conduct more complex heuristic function fitting experiments using the QKAN (KAN) shapes suggested in \citet{liu2024kan}.
-We report the average of the best performance across five random seeds in \cref{tab:main_table}, and summarize the best test loss and parameter sizes for QKANs and KANs in \cref{tab:reg-param}.
+To further assess model performance, we conduct more complex heuristic function fitting experiments using the QKAN (KAN) shapes suggested in ref.~\citep{liu2024kan}.
+We report mean $\pm$ standard deviation over 5 random seeds in \cref{tab:main_table}, and summarize the corresponding test loss and parameter sizes for QKANs and KANs in \cref{tab:reg-param}.
+We also report the visualization of each VAF in learned QKANs in \cref{fig:nodes,sec:sup_activation_visualization}.
+For a concrete qualitative interpretability demonstration in the style of Fig.~2.4 of~\citet{liu2024kan}, \cref{sec:sup_interpretability,fig:qkan_symbolic,tab:qkan_symbolic} additionally show per-edge symbolic regression on a QKAN$([2,5,1])$ trained on $\exp(\sin(\pi x)+y^2)$: after pruning and symbolic fitting, the recovered primitives cleanly match the target's building blocks ($\sin$ on the $x$ channel, $y^2$ on the $y$ channel, and exponential on the output) with $R^2=1.000$ on the three active edges and a pruned-QKAN test MSE of $3.7\times10^{-6}$, confirming that the KAN interpretability workflow is preserved in QKAN settings.

-As shown in \cref{tab:main_table}, QKAN consistently outperforms both KAN and MLP baselines in the majority of cases, achieving the lowest test RMSE on 7 out of the 10 benchmark equations.
+As shown in \cref{tab:main_table}, QKAN consistently outperforms both KAN and MLP baselines in the majority of cases, achieving the lowest mean test RMSE on 8 out of the 10 benchmark equations.
 This trend demonstrates that QVAF in QKAN effectively captures complex patterns in noisy regression tasks.
-In the remaining three cases, QKAN still ranks second, with performance closely matching or slightly trailing that of the best-performing baseline.
+In the remaining two cases, QKAN still ranks second, with performance closely matching or slightly trailing that of the best-performing baseline.
 The results suggest that QKAN's expressive feature mappings are especially well-suited for capturing high-frequency or compositional structures, where classical models tend to underperform.